metafloor/bwip-js/README.md

 - `paddingleft` : Sets the width of the padding area, in points, on the left side of the barcode image.
 Rotates and scales with the image.
 - `paddingright` : Sets the width of the padding area, in points, on the right side of the barcode image.
 Rotates and scales with the image.
 - `paddingbottom` : Sets the height of the padding area, in points, on the bottom of the barcode image.
 Rotates and scales with the image.
 - `backgroundcolor` : This is actually a BWIPP option but is better handled by the bwip-js drawing code.
-Takes either a hex RRGGBB or hex CCMMYYKK string value or CSS-style #RGB or #RRGGBB string value.
+Expects either a hex RGB, RRGGBB or CCMMYYKK string value or CSS-style #RGB or #RRGGBB string value.

 For the BWIPP specific options, you will need to consult the [BWIPP documentation](https://github.com/bwipp/postscriptbarcode/wiki) to determine what options are available for each barcode type.

-The BWIPP color options (e.g. `barcolor`, `textcolor`, `bordercolor`) can be specified using either the BWIPP RRGGBB and CCMMYYKK formats or the CSS-style #RGB and #RRGGBB formats.
+All of the BWIPP color options (e.g. `barcolor`, `textcolor`, `bordercolor`) can be specified using either RGB, RRGGBB or CCMMYYKK formats or the CSS-style #RGB and #RRGGBB formats.

 Note that bwip-js normalizes the BWIPP `width` and `height` options to always be in millimeters.
 The resulting images are rendered at 72 dpi.
 To convert to pixels, use a factor of 2.835 px/mm